oguzhan-yilmaz/balcony/docs/how-it-works/about-balcony.md

 Balcony only uses the Operation names starting with `Get`, `List`, `Describe` verbs.

+This means that it won't take any action on your AWS account other than reads.

+### Quick look at some of the IAM operations

 Let's take the a look at `IAM` client, and how `balcony` groups them together.

-### Quick look at some of the IAM operations
+Here's some IAM operations:

 | get operations | list operations |
 |-- |--|